 Every month we will showcase a student from one of our Nanodegree programs to show how their Udacity experience has impacted their life.

-Why choose Udacity?
+Why did you choose Udacity?

 What did you think of the hands-on concepts?